How to Write a Follow-Up Email After You’ve Submitted Your Resume

 - Use a clear subject line.
 In the subject line, include the title of the job you are applying for and your name.
 This will allow the employer to know exactly what the email is about right away.

 - Be courteous.
 You want to be as polite and professional as possible in your email.
-Begin with a polite salutation, and use the employer or hiring manager’s name.
+Begin with a polite salutation and use the employer or hiring manager’s name if you have it.
 Begin the email by thanking the employer for taking the time to look at and consider your resume.

 - Keep it brief.
 Don’t write an extremely long email.
 Keep it brief so that the employer can quickly skim it and understand your purpose.

 - Focus on why you are a good fit.
 Briefly remind the employer why you are a good fit for the job.
 If you have any new information you want to share (such as a new achievement at work), you might mention that here.